sudhv23/Sales-Dashboard---Power-BI/README.md

 1. Open the **Sales Dashboard** in **Power BI Service**.
 2. Interact with the pinned visuals to explore key sales insights.
 3. Use the **Q&A** feature to ask questions about sales data.

----

-Feel free to explore the dashboard and get insights on **Top Selling Bikes**, **Target Sales**, and more.

-Let me know if you need any further details or help uploading it to GitHub!